Michigan Economic Development Corporation

 Approval authority is granted within the zoning ordinance, typically the site plan review process section.
 If your community needs to amend your ordinance to align with this best practice, please work with your local attorney or planning/zoning consultant.

-RRC understands that making changes to a community's approval chain can be a complex discusison.
+RRC understands that making changes to a community's approval chain can be a complex discussion.
 Check out this memo written by the City of Midland's Community Development Director as a great example of how to communicate with officials and the public on this issue.

 In addition to granting approval at the staff or planning commission level, certified communities do not require public hearings for permitted uses.
 While input on site plans can always be provided via public comment or other engagement opportunities, removing the formal public hearing reduces costs and time.
-It also sets accurate expecations about the administrative nature of site plan review which is intended by law to be an objective decision driven by data.
+It also sets accurate expectations about the administrative nature of site plan review which is intended by law to be an objective decision driven by data.

 3.6 | Fee Schedule